 Commonly Used Functions of Servo Library

-Sure, let’s break down each of these functions provided by the Servo library in Arduino:
+Sure, let’s look at functions provided by the Servo library in Arduino:

 attach()